List of governors of Arizona: Confederate Arizona

-Governors of the Territory of Arizona
+Territory of Arizona

 Arizona Territory was formed on February 24, 1863, from New Mexico Territory, remaining a territory for 49 years.

-Governors of the State of Arizona
+State of Arizona

 The state of Arizona was admitted to the Union on February 14, 1912, the last of the contiguous states to be admitted.

 The state constitution of 1912 called for the election of a governor every two years.
 The term was increased to four years by a 1968 amendment.
 The constitution originally included no term limit, but an amendment passed in 1992 allows governors to succeed themselves only once; before this, four governors were elected more than twice in a row.
 Gubernatorial terms begin on the first Monday in the January following the election.
 Governors who have served the two term limit can run again after four years out of office.

-Arizona is one of seven states which does not have a lieutenant governor; instead, in the event of a vacancy in the office of governor, the secretary of state, if elected, succeeds to the office.
-If the secretary of state was appointed, rather than elected, or is otherwise ineligible to hold the office of governor, the first elected and eligible person in the line of succession assumes the office.
+Arizona is one of the few states which does not have a lieutenant governor.
+Instead, in the event of a vacancy in the office of governor, the secretary of state, if elected, succeeds to the office.
+If the secretary of state was appointed rather than elected, or is otherwise ineligible to hold the office of governor, the next elected and eligible person in the line of succession assumes the office.
 The state constitution specifies the line of succession to be the Secretary of State, Attorney General, State Treasurer and Superintendent of Public Instruction, in that order.
 If the governor is out of the state or impeached, the next elected officer in the line of succession becomes acting governor until the governor returns or is cleared.
 In either case, any partial term counts toward the limit of two consecutive terms.

-To date, the line of succession has gone beyond the secretary of state only once, when Bruce Babbitt, as attorney general, became governor upon the death of Wesley Bolin; Rose Mofford, then serving as secretary of state, had been appointed to replace Bolin after Bolin succeeded to the governorship.
+The line of succession has reached beyond the secretary of state only once, when Attorney General Bruce Babbitt became governor upon the death of Wesley Bolin.
+Rose Mofford had been appointed secretary of state to replace Bolin after Bolin succeeded to the governorship.
 Bolin had become governor when Raúl Héctor Castro resigned to accept appointment as ambassador to Argentina.
 Mofford later became acting governor after Evan Mecham was impeached by the House of Representatives, and succeeded to the governorship when Mecham was removed from office after his conviction by the Senate.

+Starting with the 2026 election cycle, Arizona will have a lieutenant governor, pursuant to a 2022 amendment to the constitution.
+Nominees will be chosen by each party's gubernatorial nominee, with the governor and lieutenant governor then chosen by general election voters on a joint ticket.
+If the offices of governor and the lieutenant governor become vacant at the same time, the amended law provisions of the state constitution are that the secretary of state, attorney general, state treasurer or the superintendent of public instruction will assume the office of governor and then appoint the lieutenant governor pending state legislative approval.